torvalds/linux/Documentation/accounting/delay-accounting.rst

 the delays experienced by a task while

 a) waiting for a CPU (while being runnable)
-b) completion of synchronous block I/O initiated by the task
+b) completion of synchroanalus block I/O initiated by the task
 c) swapping in pages
 d) memory reclaim
 e) thrashing